 3. Pack Snacks in Silicone Bags 🍎

-Reusable snack bags are a lifesaver for kids’ lunches and car rides.
+These useful snack bags are perfect for lunches and in the car.

 4. Bring Your Own Utensils 🍴